Translation of the Final Fantasy IV Documents on Settings Book

 A monk is one who trains his body as a weapon.
 Monks spend their days in Fabul training themselves in God's service.

-Supplemental Weapons for Monks That Add an Elemental Attack
+Supplemental Weapons for Monks with an Added Elemental Punch

-Weapons are redundant for monks, who've trained their very bodies to be weapons.
+Weapons are redundant for monks, who have trained their very bodies to be weapons.
 Unaided, however, the body inflicts the same amount of damage to every foe.

 Made of a special metal; electrocutes the enemy.
 Deals exceptional damage to mechanical enemies and enemies weak against thunder.

-A claw said to be treated with the noxious fumes of Hell's miasma.
+This sinister claw is said to be treated with the noxious fumes of Hell's miasma.
 Sticking the claw in an open wound shoots poison throughout the victim's entire body.
-It also increases attack power.
+The claw also increases the bearer's attack power.

 The Virtuoso Airship Mechanic Who Yearns to Fly Like a Bird in the Skies